picodata/stroppy/README.md

 `fdb_pay_5000_1.1_zipfian_false_2021-10-15T16_10_46.tar.gz` - archive with
 `pay` test metrics.

-If an error occurs instead of a console message that cannot be resolved restart (no more than 3 repetitions), then we start an issue with a description of the error in <https://github.com/picodata/stroppy/issues>.
-The test can be repeated by running `pop` first and then `pay`.
+If you don't get dropped into the command promt but get an error, which does not go away after multiple (but no more than 3) restart attempts, then we encourage you to file an issue in
+ <https://github.com/picodata/stroppy/issues> and provide a detailed
+ description of the error.
+You can always start the test once again by consequently executing `pop` and then `pay`.

-Retry is idempotent for VM cluster and K8S cluster, so when retry will not create new VMs and Kubernetes cluster.
+A retry attempt is idempotent for VM cluster and K8S cluster, so that it will not create any new VMs or another Kubernetes cluster.

-> **Note** Stroppy is not yet guaranteed to be idempotent with respect to
+> **Note** Stroppy is not yet guaranteed to be idempotent to a deployed
-> deployment selected DBMS.
-This behavior is left unchanged including to give
+> DBMS.
+This behavior is explicitly preserved for fixing database
-> the ability to fix a database configuration error without redeploying the
+> configuration errors without redeploying the entire cluster.
-> entire cluster.

 ---

-## Deploy Stroppy in minikube
+## Deploy Stroppy in Minikube

-For local testing of any new features, (or just for something try it) `Stroppy` supports running in `Minikube`.
+ `Stroppy` supports running in `Minikube`, which is useful for local testing and trying out new features.

 ---